 According to the plan, the destination for today was The Base camp, Lohajung.
 We left around 10 am and we had to cover more than 200km today, the maps estimated it was around 8 Hrs. drive but it took us almost 11 Hrs. to reach the base camp.

 The road to Lohajung was not that straightforward as it’s a remote village and the road is also not well developed.
 Along with that we didn’t have a network and the forest was dense and we had to rely on offline maps.
 For the last 50 to 60 Km we had to travel in the dark and the roads were really bad.
 It was tiring but the amazing landscapes of the Himalayas and the beautiful sunset kept us going.
-We reached Trek the Himalayas base camp around 8 pm and the trek leader was there to welcome us and also sanitise us.
+We reached Trek the Himalayas base camp around 8 pm and the trek leader was there to welcome us and also sanitize us.
 The temperature was around 5 degrees and I was already in 4 layers and freezing.

 Base Camp Lohajung, 7662 Ft.

-Ours was the first batch after the lockdown and there were just 6 of us and the 2 trek leaders and some helpers for the entire trek.
+Ours was the first batch after the lockdown and there were just 6 of us, the 2 trek leaders and some helpers for the entire trek.
 We got our rooms which were basic with just 4 walls and a mattress, later we realised that it is a luxury to get a bed and washroom at that altitude.
 We were welcomed with some spring rolls and hot chai followed by dinner.
-Post dinner we were given a summary of the plan for the next 3 days then we completed all the formalities and submitted the required forms and reports and went to sleep.
-We had to fill out a declaration form and also get one form filled out by a physician who needs to declare us fit for the trek.
-Read the disclaimer carefully, It’s scary!
+Post dinner we were given a summary of the plan for the next 3 days then we completed all the formalities submitted the required forms and reports and went to sleep.
+We had to fill out a declaration form and also get one form filled out by a physician who needed to declare us fit for the trek.
+Read the disclaimer carefully, It's scary!

-Read the disclaimer carefully , Its scary :p
+Read the disclaimer carefully, It's scary :p

 We spent almost 2 hours doing a photoshoot, whereas we should have done some preparation and warm-up for the trek.
 We had to rent a couple of gears and also pack our offloading bags (bags which will be carried to the next base camp by mules, so you can just trek by yourself without carrying the heavy bag) and get ready by 9 AM, for which, we were of course late.